awsdocs/amazon-appstream2-developer-guide/doc_source/managing-network.md

 ## Home Folders and VPC Endpoints<a name="managing-network-vpce-iam-policy"></a>

-To support Home Folders on a private network, AppStream 2\.0 needs access permissions to the VPC endpoint\.
+To support home folders on a private network, AppStream 2\.0 needs access permissions to the VPC endpoint\.
 To enable AppStream 2\.0 access to your private Amazon S3 endpoint, attach a custom policy, as defined below, to your VPC endpoint for Amazon S3\.
 For more information about private Amazon S3 endpoints, see [VPC Endpoints](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-endpoints.html) and [Endpoints for Amazon S3](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-endpoints-s3.html) in the *Amazon VPC User Guide*\.

 ```
 {